Magnesium in diet

 Side Effects

-Side effects from increased magnesium intake are not common because the body removes excess amounts.
-Magnesium excess almost always occurs only when magnesium is supplemented as a medication.
+Side effects from increased magnesium intake are not common.
+The body generally removes excess amounts.
+Magnesium excess almost always occurs only when a person is taking in too much of the mineral in supplement form.

 Deficiency of magnesium can occur in people who abuse alcohol or in those who absorb less magnesium due to: